 Students Who Care About Wildlife

-Camp activities are suited for upper-level high school students and freshmen college students who envision careers working outdoors or with wildlife.
+Camp activities are suited for students who envision careers working outdoors or with wildlife.
 The hands-on activities will mimic actual field work undertaken by conservation scientists and will offer a realistic glimpse of what it would be like to follow in the footsteps of Jane Goodall or Diane Fossey.

 - have a grade point average of “B” or higher in their academic courses;

 - be able to secure a recommendation from a science teacher or career counselor.